 You can do the same if you, or your spouse, have to travel for business or you can get free flights from credit card rewards.
 Where ever you go, there is always a cheaper way to get airfare and there is always cheaper activities to do.

 Find your card today and start earning those SWEET miles!

 Cinque Terre hikes

-When traveling in Italy, we hiked around the coast in breathtaking Cinque Terre.
+Traveling through Italy, we hiked around the coast of breathtaking Cinque Terre.
 This is one of the best activities in Europe for any outdoor lover or anyone who wants to enjoy the scenery between decadent Italian dishes.
-These trails take you along the spectacular coastline and spans across a bunch of little charming villages.
+These trails take you along the spectacular coastline and span across a bunch of little charming villages.